ginobilinie/infantSeg/README.md

 evalCaffeModels4MedImg.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients.

 readMedImg4CaffeCropNie.py: this is the code to extract 3d patches from a medical image (mri/ct and so on) for patients.
+Note, I am not that sure if this contains error or not (I wrote too many versions, I donot remember which version it is), if it contains, please let me know by QQ.

 evalCaffeModel4ImgNie.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (suggested using this one).